 Page 71 and 72.
 There are very minor diversions at Burgate Farm and Ellis Close.
 Follow the signs, it only makes a few yards difference.

 Page 79.
-The T.I.C. building at the South Bay (the finish line) is closed and currently up for sale.
+The T.I.C. building at the South Bay (the finish line) is closed and currently a burger shack.
 I will negotiate with the new owners to leave the finish line plaque there.